Custom Animations¶

 /assets/minecraft/optifine/anim/**/*.properties

-Custom Animations allows all textures to be animated, like GUIs and entities.
+Custom Animations allows all textures to be animated, regardless of type and purpose.

 Important